Cancellations & Changes to my Trips

 - Request a refund: we will offer you a refund of monies paid excluding all non refundable costs as set out in Clause 2.4 of our Terms & Conditions (ie supplier payments already made).
 Where possible we have negotiated with our suppliers to accept payment 30 days before the start of an adventure, but this is not always possible.
 We will process any refund request within 14 days of receiving your bank details, but often the refund will be with you much sooner than that.

-If you cancel your adventure 30 days or less before your adventure, you are liable to cancellation charges.
+If you cancel your adventure 30 days or less before your departure, we will retain your deposit and you will be liable for cancellation charges.
 Please see Clause 5 of our Terms & Conditions for more detail.

 What happens if the FCDO change their advice regarding travel to my adventure destination whilst I am already on an adventure?